assemble/grunt-assemble-sitemap/docs/options.md

 Generate robots.txt from `exclusions` list.

-## flattendirectoryindex
+## pretty
 Type: `Boolean`
 Default: `false`

-When generating a sitemap with directory indexes, flatten `http://www.example.com/directory/index.html` to `http://www.example.com/directory/`
+When generating a sitemap with directory indexes, use pretty urls by removing `index` path segments from `http://www.example.com/directory/index.html` to to create `http://www.example.com/directory/`